-Following the success of previous years’ Folk on the Boat trips on the Kennet and Avon canal, the Keevil village folk night organisers have booked an early summer evening trip for 2023 on the Barbara McLellan, a 65-foot wide-beam trip boat operating from Bradford on Avon Wharf, with on-board licensed bar serving hot and cold drinks, and toilet facilities.
+Following the success of previous Folk on the Boat trips on the Kennet and Avon canal, the folk night organisers booked an early summer evening trip on the Barbara McLellan, a 65-foot wide-beam trip boat operating from Bradford on Avon Wharf, where we enjoyed a ploughman’s supper and music from special guests Fly Yeti Fly as we meandered gently through the beautiful Wiltshire countryside

 11th Annual FOLK NIGHT 2023